albrow/zoom/README.md

 You can chain a query object together with one or more different modifiers and then call Run when you are ready to run the query.

-The modifiers for a FindQuery are: Include and Exclude.
+The modifiers for a ModelQuery are: Include and Exclude.

-The modifiers for a FindAllQuery are: Include, Exclude, SortBy, Order, Limit, and Offset.
+The modifiers for a MultiModelQuery are: Include, Exclude, SortBy, Order, Limit, and Offset.

 Here's an example of a more complicated query using several modifiers: